'We enjoy performing for people'

 The nine-member women’s group, which is comprised of singers from Calvert and St. Mary’s counties, will perform its winter concert with three shows.

 Patuxent Voices will perform at 7:30 p.m. on Friday, Dec.
 13, at All Saints Episcopal Church, 100 Lower Marlboro Road in Sunderland; at 7:30 p.m. on Saturday, Dec.
-14, at Christ Church at 37497 Zach Fowler Road in Chaptico; and at 2 p.m. on Sunday, Dec.
+14, at Christ Church at 25390 Maddox Road in Chaptico; and at 2 p.m. on Sunday, Dec.
 15, at Christ Church at 3100 Broomes Island Road in Port Republic.

 “It’s a good chance to slow down and appreciate the spirit of the season,” said musical director Linda Aughe of Hollywood, who has been with the group since 2006.
 “That’s a little cliche to say, but if they want to see a group that’s going to bring them to the music, that’s us.”